ghotysFN/fortnite-builds/README.md

 # Fortnite-Builds
-Some Fortnite builds reuploaded by Samicc and Fischsalat.
-Credits to DarkenMoon, Sparten, Macko, Crush and Polynite.
+Some Fortnite builds reuploaded by ghosty and gamers32 Credits to seekernite, lukesFN, dojaFN, and PolyniteFN.

 Note: Some links are broken